Alter Kacyzne: Photography

 Wolf Nachowicz, the gravedigger, teaches his grandson to read, while the boy's grandmother looks on with pleasure.
 (Biala Podlaska, Lublin province).

 Kacyzne's precious historical collection was almost entirely destroyed during the Nazi occupation; only a selection of 700 photographs survived.
 After the Holocaust, the imagery acquired not only artistic, but also historical value, documenting the pre-war life of the Polish Jewish community.
 These photographs, which are an important part of Kacyzne's work, are now kept in the YIVO Archive (Institute for Jewish Research) in Manhattan and in the Bibliothèque Medem of Paris.

+Due in large part to Sulamita Kacyzne-Reale's efforts, the following of her father's books were published after the war: Geklibene shriftn ("Selected Writings"; 1951), Shtarke un shvakhe ("Strong and Weak"; 1954), Gezamelte shriftn ("Collected Writings"; four volumes, 1967–1972), and Shvartsbard (1980), about Sholem Schwartzbard, who assassinated the Ukrainian nationalist Symon Petliura in 1926.